Saudi Canadians

 Saudi Canadians (سُعُودِيُّونْ كَنَدِيُّونْ) are Canadians of Saudi descent or Saudis who have Canadian citizenship.
 According to the 2011 Census there were 7,955 Canadians who claimed Saudi ancestry.

 Demography

 Population

 According to the 2011 Census there were 7,955 Canadians who claimed Saudi ancestry.

 Until August 2018, there were over 16,000 Saudi students on government scholarships in Canada.
 There were more than 15,000 Saudi students in Canada in 2007, including 800 resident physicians and specialists who provided care to the Canadian population.
 In 2015, Saudi Arabian students represented 3% of total foreign students in Canada.
 Official figures provided by the Saudi Arabian Cultural Bureau in Canada (SACB) indicated that in 2014 there were 16,000 Saudi scholarship students in Canada and 1,000 medical trainees.
+As of 2026, there are currently 2,311 Saudi Arabian students studying in Canada.

 Language

 Most Saudi Canadians speak Arabic, English or French.